tavinus/pdfScale/README.md

 Scaling Mode:
  The default mode of operation is scaling mode with fixed paper size and scaling pre-set to 0.95.
 By not using the resize mode you are using scaling mode.
-Flip-Detection and auto-rotation are disabled in Scaling mode.
+Flip-Detection and Auto-Rotation are disabled in Scaling mode.

 Resize Paper Mode: